amastaneh/covid19-self-assessment/README.md

 Important: This self-assessment tool mockup is not intended to be a substitute for medical attention.
 Always follow the healthcare professional’s instructions.

-Special thanks to my dearest friend and manager Abdollah (@abdollah)
+Special thanks to my friend and manager Abdollah (@abdollah)

 ## V1.4
 - User must complete all the questions before they submit the form